 The Ember+ remote control is managed by the separate program called “LUCI Studio Manager”, which is distributed with LUCI STUDIO.
 You can find it in the Start menu as “LUCI Studio Manager” or, when you purchased LUCI STUDIO installed on USB, in your USB drive’s “Windows” folder.

 Activate Ember+ Plugin

 The Ember+ feature is a separate plugin that can be bought in our shop.
-Easiest way is to select the Buy link in the LUCI STUDIO About window, so you get directly to the LUCI shop item with your activation code filled in.
+Easiest way is to select the “Buy” link in the LUCI STUDIO “About” window, so you get directly to the shop item with your activation code filled in.

-So it basically acts like a relay for your Ember+ commands to all LUCI Studio instances.
-This is done in order to relieve the LUCI Studio instances from any external communication which could interfere with your live streams.
+It acts like a relay for your Ember+ commands to all LUCI STUDIO instances.
+This is done in order to relieve the LUCI STUDIO instances from any external communication which could interfere with your live streams.

-When you use multiple instances and start the Luci Remote Collector your screen would look something like this:
+When you use multiple instances and start the “LUCI Studio Manager” your screen would look something like this:

 The LUCI Studio instances are set like this in the Options/Ember+ page:

 All instances MUST have different instance names and port numbers.
 The port numbers are the ports that your Ember+ remote control connects to.